Pupil Premium Grant and Service Premium

 If your child is eligible for free school meals, it is worth registering them even if they're not going to have the school lunch as it will have a direct impact on the funding we receive and the support we can provide.

-• Income Support
+Income Support

-• income-related Employment and Support Allowance
+Employment and Support Allowance (income-related)

-• support under Part VI of the Immigration and Asylum Act 1999
+support under part six of the Immigration and Asylum Act 1999

-• the Guarantee element of State Pension Credit
+the Guarantee element of State Pension Credit

-• Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue & Customs) that does not exceed £16,190
+Child Tax Credit - providing you are NOT entitled to Working Tax Credit and your family's annual income (as assessed by HMRC) is not more than £16,190 (as at 6 April 2012)

-• Working Tax Credit 'run-on' - the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit
+Working Tax Credit 'run-on' - the payment you may receive for a further four weeks after you stop qualifying for Working Tax Credit